MEET OUR BOARD OF TRUSTEES

 Managing Director, Madsen Capital Group

-Kaye Morgan-Curtis is an accomplished community relations professional with over ten years of experience building positive and sustainable relationships in communities around the globe.
+Kaye Morgan is an accomplished community relations and diversity and inclusion professional with over ten years of experience building positive and sustainable relationships in diverse communities around the globe.
 Her profession, passion and purpose are rooted in supporting organizations whose mission is to improve the quality of life of others.

-Kaye Morgan-Curtis earned her bachelor’s degree in Business Administration from Temple University in Philadelphia where she majored in Marketing and minored in Human Resource Administration.
-In 2012, she received her certification in Corporate Community Involvement Management from Boston College, Carroll School of Management and in 2014 completed a fellowship in their Leadership Academy for Corporate Citizenship Professionals.
+Kaye earned her bachelor’s degree in Business Administration from Temple University in Philadelphia, PA.
+She completed a certification in Corporate Community Involvement Management at Boston College and is a former fellow of their Leadership Academy for Corporate Citizenship Professionals.

 Her personal philosophy on life is based on a quote from Marian Wright-Edelman “Service is the rent we pay for being.
 It is the very purpose of life, and not something you do in your spare time.”